 If you feel the need, just let those tears flow.
 It’s actually quite good for you.

 Do whatever it is that makes you happy, whether that’s a big thing or a small thing and you’ll start to feel the difference.

-You’ve made it through your first week of 2016, and that’s as good a start as any.
+You’ve made it through your first few days of 2017, and that’s as good a start as any.